 Describe your Watercolor

-Describe the Watercolor you want, including the subject, setting, and lighting.
+Describe the Watercolor you want, in plain words.

 2. 02